INSPIRE-MIF/caniuse/docs/gml.md

 #### Resolve links

-Tests if the links can be resolved
+Tests if the links can be resolved either in the case they are external (i.e. http) or internal (i.e. '#') references

 Test IDs: